lutherling12/CSci49366/README.md

 It can be found [here](http://www.amazon.com/Advanced-Programming-UNIX-Environment-Edition/dp/0321637739).

-##Homework 1:
+##Homework 1: myNameIs
-1. Write a two-page history of UNIX, from any resources you may find (the Internet, Richard Stevens’ book etc.), which should include an enumeration and short description of the current flavor of UNIX.
-2. Write a small system program that creates a file and writes your name in it, taking your name as input from the command line.
+Write a small system program that creates a file and writes your name in it, taking your name as input from the command line.
 It should use the system functions creat() and write().
 For the synopsis of these functions, consult section 2 of the man pages on your system

-##Homework 2:
+##Homework 2: Book List
 Write a C program that replaces or inserts a row in the books.txt file.
 You can specify your own row number as the row that needs to be replaced.
 You can supply your own record (for instance, your favorite book and its author).
 The books.txt file